Your draw process

 Hash your entry list

 Drop your complete, final entry list into the console before the draw.
-A SHA-256 fingerprint is generated in your browser – the file is never uploaded.
-This freezes the state of your entry list at this exact moment.
+A SHA-256 fingerprint is generated in your browser – the file is never uploaded, OCSA does not need a copy of your list.
+This initial hash is written to your draw certificate and is a permanent record of your entry list at this exact moment.

 Launch the draw